guzman109/ArrayMorph/README.md

 # About ArrayMorph

-ArrayMorph stores and retrieves HDF5 data from the AWS S3 cloud object store.
-It supports both the HDF5 C++ API and the h5py Python API.
-ArrayMorph is an HDF5 VOL plugin that is loaded dynamically (for HDF5 v1.14 or newer) without requiring further changes to applications.
+ArrayMorph is a software to manage array data stored on cloud object storage efficiently.
+It supports both HDF5 C++ API and h5py API.
+The data returned by h5py API is numpy arrays.
+By using h5py API, user can access array data stored on cloud and feed the read data into machine learning pipelines seamlessly.
+For usage of ArrayMorph, please refer to examples in example folder.

 ## Requirements

 	CMake>=3.0
 	h5py>=3.11.0 (if using python)
-	HDF5=1.14.3
-	aws-sdk-cpp-s3=1.9.379
+	HDF5>=1.14.2
+	aws-sdk-cpp-s3
+ 	azure-storage-blobs-cpp

 ## Install dependencies

-It is recommended to use Conda to install and manage dependencies for ArrayMorph.
+It is recommended to use vcpkg to install and manage dependencies for ArrayMorph.

 	1. Download and install Conda following instructions from Conda official website (https://docs.anaconda.com/miniconda/)
 	2. Run the following commands to install all dependencies for ArrayMorph
 		$ conda create -n arraymorph conda-forge::gxx=8
-		$ conda install -n arraymorph cmake conda-forge::hdf5=1.14 conda-forge::aws-sdk-cpp=1.9.379 conda-forge::h5py
+		$ conda install -n arraymorph cmake conda-forge::hdf5=1.14.2 conda-forge::aws-sdk-cpp conda-forge::azure-storage-blobs-cpp conda-forge::h5py

 ### Build ArrayMorph